Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Here is the template I created.
 I wanted to make a template for a non-verbal user first.
 The reasoning behind this was that it is those who cannot speak for themselves that stand to benefit the most from MyPSE.ie.

+Persona Name:
-Persona Name: John Osawa
+* John Osawa

-Age:11
+Age:
+* 11

+Job/Role:
-Job/Role: Pupil
+* Pupil

+Status:
-Status: Minor
+* Minor

 Other Information:
 * non-verbal.
 * non-ambulant (requires a wheelchair).
 * has epilepsy.

 Goals:
 * To be respected and treated with dignity.
 * To be included, despite my disabilities.
 * Academic achievement.

-Pain Point/Concerns
+Pain Point/Concerns:
 * People sometimes fail to consider what I want because I can't verbalise it for myself.
 * I'm afraid I might be excluded from fun activities because I can't let them know when I want to take part
 * I love swimming but people I'm anxious they wont know that in my new school